le4nnt0nn/Weather-App-React/README.md

 ### 📋 Features

 * You can check the weather of a city writting the city name
-* If you put a non existing city, an error appears.
+* If you put a non existing city, an error appears
+* You can choose between Fahrenheit or Celcius

 ### 📷 Templates